BurnOutTrader/fund-forge/ff_data_server/src/oanda_api/OANDA_SETUP.md

 ## Historical Data
 To download historical data you need to add the symbols to your the download list for the specified brokerage.
-The download list can be found in data/credentials/{Brokerage}_credentials/download_list.toml
+The download list can be found in ff_data-server/data/credentials/{Brokerage}_credentials/download_list.toml (see folder structure above).

 The symbols should be in fund forge format, (in fund forge `-` is used to replace `/` or `_` or any other symbols that are in the symbol name).
 ```toml